maximilien/musings/blogs/ai/4/draft.md

 But I've found that splitting the stack often makes sense: Python for the AI/ML components where the libraries live, Go or Rust for the performance-critical infrastructure, TypeScript for anything user-facing.
 The boundaries require careful design, but the result is a system where each part uses the best tool for its job.

 One specific example is the data layer and tooling for vector databases.
-While it's easy to have python scripts integrated into pipelines for these tasks, I often find that the need to execute these often and the need to paralelize (many documents) make languages with fast startup, low memory usage, and better parallelization a much better choice--areas where languages like Golang and Rust shine.
+While it's easy to have Python scripts integrated into pipelines for these tasks, I often find that the need to execute these frequently and the need to parallelize (many documents) make languages with fast startup, low memory usage, and better parallelization a much better choice—areas where languages like Golang and Rust shine.

 ## Conclusion